 Some of the biggest threats to pipeline safety come from damage from unauthorized construction, development, encroachment and digging activities.
-Notifying Pembina U.S. and the local One-Call Centre are your first steps to preventing damage to underground infrastructure and working safely around pipelines.
+Notifying Pembina U.S. and the local One-Call Notification Centre are the first steps to preventing damage to underground infrastructure and working safely around pipelines.